Train GraphicClick on the map to explore geographics

 This set the scene for the inaugural gathering of the new Northern Devon Railway Development Alliance at an event organised by Railfuture in Bideford’s historic Royal Hotel on Friday 1st March 2024, with the aim of reversing Beeching’s Bideford closure in 1965.

-Torridge & West Devon MP (Member of Parliament) the Rt Hon Sir Geoffrey Cox KC said in a statement “You are embarking on a very worthwhile cause.
+Torridge & West Devon MP (Member of Parliament, or Mile Post (a method of measuring the railway in miles and chains from a starting point - usually London), depending on context) the Rt Hon Sir Geoffrey Cox KC said in a statement “You are embarking on a very worthwhile cause.
 There is substantial support in Torridge for exploring the viability and economic case for this important railway connection to Barnstaple.
 Housing and population growth are likely to require improved communication links in the future.
 Such a link would no doubt require the upgrading of the line between Barnstaple and Exeter, and that too would have incalculable benefits for Torridge.”

 North Devon MP Selaine Saxby, like Sir Geoffrey unable to be present, also issued a statement saying “I wholeheartedly support the Northern Devon Railway Development Alliance’s ambition to restore the rail link between Bideford and Barnstaple, and to upgrade the existing Tarka Line between Barnstaple and Exeter.
 The proposal to re-establish the old railway line between Barnstaple and Bideford, although not necessarily a replica of the former route, would be a huge advantage for locals and tourists alike.”